 Step 6 – Place the bricks in the freshly dug-up earth and build your track!

 Step 7 – Find forest fix-ins.
 The sky is the limit here.
 We had decorative tree rounds so Cassidy did the same tracing/carving job with the trowel so that the tree round would be sunken into the earth like the track.

 Step 8 – The kids also found a “tree” as well as pine cones for mini trees, and rocks.

 Step 9 – Time to paint the track to look like a road!
 You can make stencils to use as spray paint templates.
 You can Google how to do that easily.
-You can make special stencils for the corner lines of the paint on the track.
+Also, you can make special stencils for the corner lines of the paint on the track.

 Step 10 – Decorate with toys!
 The sky is the limit.
 Cassidy thought a “finish line” would be cool.
 The kids brought out cars and trucks, buses and VW bugs, and… plastic Easter eggs.
 Like I said, let them go nuts.